Biosolids

 We can use the electricity and heat to reduce the overall energy demand of a water resource recovery facility.

 In a wastewater system, the anaerobic digestion of organic waste can be used to produce methane gas.
+This gas can be used to power a combustion engine that drives an electricity generator.

 The heat generated from the combustion engine can then be used to warm the digester and improve its efficiency.